noerosell/awsyncronic/README.md

 # awsyncronic
-Awsyncronic is set of utils, an http handler and a Middleware step for guzzle, which makes possible a no-blocking i/o comunication.
+Awsyncronic is a set of utils, an http handler and a Middleware step for guzzle, which makes possible a no-blocking i/o comunication.
 Built on top of amphp/amp project which is who makes the magic. amphp/artax is the http client what asyncronic use to make request.
 Awsyncronic coordinates the amp Loop with the Guzzle internal queue (which has a reactPhp Loop inside of it).